about the songs...

 In December 2014, more songs began to emerge, beginning with one called ‘Old man’.
 This tells the story of an old man as he faces death; a wounded bird… wounded from carrying her burden, like Christ… and finally the cosmic suffering of the planet, and its redemption through spiritual consciousness.
 The music however, is upbeat, and the message hope-filled.

 Leading up to that, the autumn of 2014 had been a time of great personal challenge for me, with a deep spiritual friendship dramatically changing its nature, leading ultimately to separation and sacrifice.
-A soul with whom I had become very close, the friend who had seen the clouds like angels, felt the strong need to pull apart in order to gain spiritual independence; a case of their not being too little love, but too much.
+A soul with whom I had become very close, the friend who had seen the clouds like angels, felt the strong need to pull apart in order to gain spiritual independence; a case of there not being too little love, but too much.
 It’s odd to try and describe it, because it’s so out of the ordinary way of things, but the friendship was sacrificed in order to meet no longer in the physical realm, with all its attendant attachments, but only in the spiritual.
 It was a renunciation of the earthly for the spiritual.

 For her I then wrote ‘Do you love me still?’; ‘The pleasure was all mine’; ‘I suffer your silence’; ‘Crumbling walls’; ‘Until we meet again’ and the aforementioned ‘Clouds like angels’.
 The writing of these songs helped me to attain clarity and work out my feelings.

 ‘Do you love me still?’ was written on her birthday, October 18th, in her home city of Budapest.
 I was there to film for songs, but we did not meet.
 I wrote the song in my head, walking down the street where she used to live when we first met, Dohany utca, where the Synagogue is.
 I wrote it to the rhythm of my footsteps.